CHTC/tiger-playground-config/README.md

 *not* commit secrets to this repository (it's public) and use the sealed-secret mechanism described below.

-The changes in `git` should be reflected in the cluster within approximately a minute.
+The changes in `git` should be reflected in the cluster (in the `playground` namespace) within approximately a minute.

 Secret generation
 -----------------